magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43451-error-when-setting-pricing-and-structure-for-shared-catalog.md

 <ins>Steps to reproduce</ins>:

 1. Create a custom website.
-The ids of the websites will be 0,1,2.
+The ids of the websites should be 0,1,2.
 1. Create one store under the above website.
-The ids of the stores will be 0,1,2.
+The ids of the stores should be 0,1,2.
 1. Create three store views for the above store.
-The ids of the stores views will be 0,1,2,3,4.
+The ids of the stores views should be 0,1,2,3,4.
 1. Delete the store view with id 2.
 Now the store table should looks similar to the below table.
     ```bash
     MariaDB [m24devinvb2b]> SELECT store_id,code,website_id,group_id,name FROM store;